atErik/Transpiler.and.similar.List/README.md

 <br />

 ## LICENSE&#8239;:
-Some brainwashed+stupid people/users have question, Why this License has so many "restrictions" <b>?</b>
+Some brainwashed or stupid people/users have question, Why this License has so many "restrictions" <b>?</b> ... , ...
 Does "Freedom/Right Of Speech" allows you to say/speak LIES or harmful things against someone ?
 NO.
 Does "Freedom/Right Of Religion" allows you to disrespect+destroy another religion ?
 NO.
 Does "Freedom/Right of People To Keep and Bear Arms" allows you to kill/shoot someone/anyone ?
 NO.